Modernism-in-Architecture/modernism/README.md

 # Modernism in Architecture

+A project to create visibility for modernism in architecture in different places of the world.

 The project is build with [Wagtail](https://wagtail.io/), a CMS powered by [Django](https://www.djangoproject.com/) and [Bulma](https://bulma.io).

 ## Setup the backend